Transform Tools

 The digiKam Image Editor Shear Tool

-The digiKam resize Photograph is definitely one of the most advanced tools to increase a photograph’s size with minimal loss in image quality.
+The Resize tool is definitely one of the most advanced tools to increase a photograph’s size with minimal loss in image quality.

 Resizing a Photograph

-If the photograph has the wrong size, you can scale it to the size you would like by using Transform Resize tool.
+If the photograph has the wrong size, you can scale it to the size you would like by using the Resize tool.
 Select Transform ‣ Resize and adjust the target values.
-The Resize tool dialog is available below.
+The Resize tool dialog is shown below.

 The digiKam Image Editor Resize Tool